shreeve/pico-usb/README.md

 a way to create a top-level CMakeLists.txt file so that each directory doesn't need one, if someone can submit a way to open the top-level directory and build either directory that would be great.
-The code in `host` is being put together now, based on trying to read the spec from the datasheet.
-If anyone has some minimal code for USB Host, it would be great to add it to build out the USB Host example.
+The code in `host` now can enumerate a device and supports double buffering.
+Work is being done now to add support for hubs and then a CDC class driver.

 ## TODO

 - [x] Initial version of [`device.c`](https://github.com/shreeve/pico-usb/blob/f6c648e3a4bfbfedd53296ae70b41596cf719e3e/device/device.c) (a simpler [`dev_lowlevel.c`](https://github.com/raspberrypi/pico-examples/tree/master/usb/device/dev_lowlevel) from `pico-examples`).
 - [x] Initial version of `host.c` that just gets something/anything from a device.
-- [ ] Second version of `host.c` that at least can fully enumerate a device.
+- [x] Second version of `host.c` that at least can fully enumerate a device.
+- [x] Add double-buffering support to `host.c`
 - [ ] Improved `device.c` with larger transfer size (more than 1 packet of 64 bytes).
 - [ ] Add double-buffering support to `device.c`
-- [ ] Add double-buffering support to `host.c`

 ## Disable TinyUSB